 Mackerel Fishing Cornwall

 Mackerel are pelagic species, which means they spend their lives swimming in the open seas.
 Some species have territories they stick to but mackerel are no such fish.
 For this reason, they tend to either be ‘in’ big-time or not at all.
 When this delicious and hard fighting oily fish is in, there is often a party of fish activity.
 Expect hands covered in scales, strings of mackerel being pulled out on feathers four at a time.
-A special hack for catching more of these fish is to use Japanese Sabiki feathers (like these from Amazon)rather than the standard feathers you find in tackle shops.
-Sabiki feathers have smaller hooks which results in more hookups.
+A special hack for catching more of these fish is to use Japanese Sabiki feathers (like these from Amazon) rather than the standard feathers you find in tackle shops.
+Sabiki feathers have smaller hooks which results in more hook ups.
 The size 1o’s which come on most mackerel feathers are considered too large by most competition anglers I know.
-If you want to know how to catch more mackerel, just change your hook size and you’ll see the results.
-I have written an extensive guide to mackerel fishing for further reading.
+I have written an extensive guide to mackerel fishing if you’d like to read more about how to catch mackerel.

 Harbour & Pier Fishing